ktprezes/Simple-Banking-System---Java-Path-project-of-JetBrains-Academy/README.md

 CS/IT concepts to use:

-* CLI parameters utilization - eg. SQLite DB file name providing,
+* CLI parameters utilization - eg. providing SQLite DB file name ,
 * utilizing 'singleton' design  pattern - for new 'AccDataBase' class and for the 'Log' class refactored from single variable,
 * working with SQLite DB,
-* basic concepts of JPA (Java Persistent API): data source, connection etc.,
+* basic concepts of JPA (Java Persistent API): data source, connection, SQL statement,  prepared SQL statement, etc.,
 * basic of DDL (Data Definition Language): create DB / create table, drop db, drop table,
-* basics of SQL CRUD operations:
+* some of basic SQL CRUD operations:
   * select ... from ... where ... ,
   * insert into ... values ...,
-  * update ... set ...,
-  * delete from ... where ...,

 <sub>[Top of page](#pgtop)<sub>